peteroupc/peteroupc.github.io/graphicsapi.md

 This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define a compact set of functions supporting only those 3-D capabilities actually used by video games in the 1990s and earlier.

+<a id=Further_Reading></a>

+## Further Reading

+- Jon Christiansen, "Microsoft Windows CE Graphical Features".
+Describes the 2-D graphics features of Windows CE 2.0 (an operating system for embedded and handheld computers) from about 1997.
+- "Microsoft C/C++ Version 7.0 Run-Time Library Reference" (1991), section 2.6.
+Describes the graphics routines the named library supports.

 <a id=License></a>

 ## License